 The Society of Professional Engineers

-- provides a professional home for those engineers who have a sufficiently deep understanding of these fundamental principles that they are able to take an innovative approach to the problems which are faced by the human race in general and their clients in particular.
+- provides a professional home for engineers who have a sufficiently deep understanding of these fundamental principles and are able to take an innovative approach to the problems to be addressed within a society and their clients.

 - reinforces the achievement of both academic and vocational skills within the engineering professions.

 - maintains a register for Professional Engineers who meet the Society’s requirements for entry.

 - holds the absolute right to grant to Professional Engineers on its Register both in the UK and overseas, the right to use the post-nominal letters PEng or PEng(UK).

 The Society promotes;

 - high standards of expertise and professionalism in the practice of engineering.